nakapoor/Sparkify-Churn-Prediction/README.md

 Sparkify is a music app.
 The data provided here for the analysiss contains users information while intracting with the app.
 A user can contain many entries based on his actions.
 Along with users app activity data, data also shows a section of churned users through the cancellation of the account.

 ## Problem Statement :
 The purpose of the project is to understand the users activity data and to identify the characteristics of churned users from the behavioral data of these users, and take proper measures to retain the potential users who are likely to be churn based on the available data.
+It is important to stop the Users Churn as a result the model must be good at capturing True positives for users who are about to churn.
+Now F1 score conveys the balance between the precision and the recall(True Positive Rate.) as a result we will pick F1 Score as metrics for model performance evaluation.

 These are the below steps taken to achive the purpose.